Tips For A Warmer Winter

 Follow these easy tips to combat cold outdoor temperatures:

 Check the caulk and weather strips around doors and windows.
-The Department of Energy recommends caulking your window frames and any potential cracks that air could escape from to not only help keep warm air trapped in your home during the cold, but to help avoid water damage and ensure adequate indoor air quality.
+The Department of Energy recommends caulking your window frames and any potential cracks that air could escape from to not only help keep warm air captured in your home during the cold, but to help prevent water damage and ensure adequate indoor air quality.